 People with diabetes are assessed for their risk of developing a diabetic foot ulcer when they are diagnosed with diabetes and at least once a year thereafter.
-Patients at higher risk should be assessed more frequently.
+Patients at higher risk are assessed more frequently.
+All risk assessments are performed using standard, validated tools.

 For people with diabetes, regular assessment is important for determining their risk of developing a diabetic foot ulcer.
 Risk factors for diabetic foot ulcers include peripheral neuropathy, foot abnormalities and deformities, peripheral arterial disease, and previous ulcers or amputations.
-Assessments should be completed at least once a year, but more frequently for people at higher risk: every 6 months for people with peripheral neuropathy; every 3 to 6 months for people with peripheral neuropathy plus peripheral arterial disease and/or a foot deformity; and every 1 to 3 months for people with peripheral neuropathy and a history of foot ulcers or lower-extremity amputation.

 People with an active diabetic foot ulcer should be referred to and treated immediately by health care professionals who provide specialized care (see Quality Statement 3).